unum-cloud/NetworkXum/BenchGraphs/MacbookPro/README.md

 We should not only consider performance, but also the used disk space and the affect on the hardware lifetime, as SSDs don't last too long.
 Unum has not only the highest performance, but also the most compact representation.
 For the `HumanBrain` graph results are:

-* MongoDB: 1,1 Gb for data + 2,5 Gb for indexes = 3,6 Gb.
-Wrote ~25 Gb to disk.
+* MongoDB: 1,1 GB for data + 2,5 GB for indexes = 3,6 GB.
+Wrote ~25 GB to disk.
-* MySQL: 8.5 Gb for data + 6.4 Gb for indexes = 14.9 Gb.
-Wrote ~300 Gb to disk.
+* MySQL: 8.5 GB for data + 6.4 GB for indexes = 14.9 GB.
+Wrote ~300 GB to disk.
-* PostgreSQL: 6 Gb for data + 9 Gb for indexes = 15 Gb.
-Wrote ~25 Gb to disk.
-Furthermore, after flushing the changes, it didn't reclaim 8 Gb of space from the temporary table.
+* PostgreSQL: 6 GB for data + 9 GB for indexes = 15 GB.
+Wrote ~25 GB to disk.
+Furthermore, after flushing the changes, it didn't reclaim 8 GB of space from the temporary table.
-* Unum: 1.5 Gb total volume.
-Extra 3.8 Gb of space were (optionally) used requested to slighly accelerate the import time.
+* Unum: 1.5 GB total volume.
+Extra 3.8 GB of space were (optionally) used requested to slighly accelerate the import time.
 All of that space was reclaimed.
 A total of 5.3 was written to disk.

 ## Read Queries